noodlefrenzy/coreos-azure/README.md

 request received, sending 61501
 ```

-Where d97f04223df7 is the container's ID that we obtained from 'docker ps' above.
+Where d97f04223df7 is the container's ID that we obtained above from 'docker ps'.

 And we can stop our Docker container with: